 As it happens, lawyers' reluctance to sell can be a trump card.
 Clients don't like being sold to either.
 They want to feel that you care more about their problems than your billable hours.

-So individual partners and associates network, while you have employees to deal with ‘marketing' and ‘business development'.
+So individual partners and associates tend to network, while you have employees to deal with ‘marketing' and ‘business development'.
 That is excellent.
 It plays to your strengths and lets you use your time effectively.

 Before you do anything about reaching out to new clients, focus on your existing clients.
-If nothing else, getting repeat business is cheaper and easier than winning new clients.
-Make sure you really understand their needs.
-Deliver excellent service.
+If nothing else, repeat business is much easier to win.
+So stay in contact with them and stay 'front of mind'.

-At the same time, your existing clients tell you a lot about what new leads you might want to target.
+You can also use your best existing clients as a benchmark, to help you work out what new leads you might want to target.
 Who are your most profitable clients?
 What characteristics do they share, and how has that helped you to win their business?
 Where can you find more clients like them?

 The second best place to win new business, after existing clients?
 Existing clients.
 Are there opportunities for other practice areas to sell to the same client?
 In larger law firms, it's not unusual for different practice areas to operate largely independently.
 Make it a priority to explore opportunities to cross-sell.